Skip to content

 Ken Ross is without a doubt the most popular rider over here.
 He has put up some remarkably fine rides, although dogged with bad luck, and has displayed a stack of courage and endurance which has endeared him to the public.

 Despite a hectic schedule, Ross was determined to have a match race with world pursuit champion Oscar Egg while he was in Europe.
-It took a year to set up the match in Paris.
-Ross won the match and claimed the world crown for that event.
+They finally met, alongside Charles Deyruter, in a Grand Omnium pursuit.
+Egg took the title, defeating Deyruter and Ross.

 Berlin 16 February 1922